 7. Continue steadily uphill.
 As you emerge out of the forest you will see a round metal gate that leads you out onto open moorland.
 Take the footpath straight ahead.
 The summit of Win Hill will be in view on your left.
 Make sure you pause to look at the view behind you!

 8. After 700m you will reach a footpath junction.
 Take a left and head for Win Hill trig point on the summit!
-There is a footpath that leads there, but if you’re kids are like ours, they may want to detour and climb over the boulders to the summit.
+There is a footpath that leads there, but kids will probably want to detour and climb over the boulders to the summit.

 Make sure you take a family photo at the Win Hill Trig Point, and feel free to share it in our Facebook Group.